saugatkandel/sopt/README.md

-# second_order_phase_retrieval
+# Second Order Optimization

 Tensorflow and autograd reverse-mode optimization routines that use a damped Gauss-Newton matrix.
 The methods included are:

 1) Levenberg-Marquardt
 2) Curveball